Truvada®(as a combination product containing Emtricitabine, Tenofovir)

 Emtricitabine and tenofovir may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: depressionanxietydifficulty falling asleep or staying asleepunusual dreamschange in skin color, especially on the palms of the hands or the soles of the feetpain, burning or tingling in the hands or feetheartburnweight loss

 Some side effects can be serious.
-If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessdifficulty swallowing or breathingdecreased urinationdifficult, painful, or frequent urinationbone pain
+If you experience any of these symptoms or those listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately or get emergency medical treatment: swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessdifficulty swallowing or breathingdecreased urinationdifficult, painful, or frequent urinationbone or joint painmuscle weakness

 Emtricitabine and tenofovir may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.